Program overview

 Program Overview

-The BCIT Financial Planning diploma program equips students with essential financial skills and knowledge necessary for providing personal financial advice, particularly in taxation.
-This two-year, full-time program is designed to prepare students for a successful career in financial and investment planning.
-With a focus on practical training, students will learn from industry professionals and gain hands-on experience.
-Graduates will be well-prepared to take the Canadian Securities Institute exam and develop their own financial plans, ensuring they are ready to enter the workforce upon completion.
+The BCIT Financial Planning diploma program equips students with essential financial skills and knowledge to provide personal financial advice, particularly in taxation.
+This full-time program spans two years and is designed to prepare graduates for a successful career in financial and investment planning.
+Students will learn from industry professionals and gain practical experience, ensuring they are well-prepared to enter the workforce.
+The program emphasizes mentorship, networking opportunities, and practical skills, enabling many students to secure job offers even before graduation.
+With a focus on real-world applications, graduates will also be ready to take the Canadian Securities Institute exam, enhancing their employability in the finance sector.

 Program Structure